MB-Motive/NFP-Power-Platform-Library/CONTRIBUTING.md

 ## Solution Requirements
 - Ensure that your solution follows best practices.
-- Test your solution thoroughly before submission.
+- Test your solution thoroughly before submission, for example:
   - Solution imports successfully into a fresh environment
   - All flows trigger correctly
   - Canvas apps load without errors
   - Forms save and validate data properly
-  - No hardcoded credentials or API keys
+  - No hardcoded credentials or API keys (use environment variables)
   - All features work as documented
+- Ensure no sensitive/confidential data is included in any solutions.

 ## Documentation Standards
 - Write clear and concise documentation.